BishopFox/badPods/manifests/nothing-allowed/README.md

 https://www.googleapis.com/auth/trace.append
 ```

+**Launch a new pod with the cloud-sdk**

 If you can query the metadata service, you can proceed with curl, but I suggest deploying another pod with the `gcr.io/google.com/cloudsdktool/cloud-sdk:latest` image.
 This allows you to use `gcloud` and `gsutil` as the node.
 Something like this:

 ```yaml